berstend/puppeteer-extra/packages/puppeteer-extra-plugin-stealth/evasions/user-agent-override/readme.md

 If you don't provide any values this plugin will default to using the regular UserAgent string (while stripping the headless part).
 Default language is set to "en-US,en", the other settings match the UserAgent string.
+If you are running on Linux, it will mask the settins to look like Windows.
+This behavior can be disabled with the `maskLinux` option.

 By default puppeteer will not set a `Accept-Language` header in headless:
 It's (theoretically) possible to fix that using either `page.setExtraHTTPHeaders` or a `--lang` launch arg.